syxanash/rubomote/README.md

 ### Run the app

 Download this repo or clone it.
-In order to correctly use the app, you need to allow access from external clients on the same network, to do this set sinatra [bind option](http://www.sinatrarb.com/configuration.html#__server_hostname_or_ip_address) to `0.0.0.0` or simply run the app with the following command:
+Run the app with the following command:

 ```
-$ ruby app.rb -o 0.0.0.0
+$ ruby app.rb
 ```

 now open the web browser on your device and type the ip address of the server **followed by port** `4567`; you can check your ip address with `ifconfig` command and look for `inet` address on interface `en1`.
 After that you should see the web app asking for the secret pin generated randomly on the terminal like so: